10 easy homemade treats your cat will totally love

 6. Kitty Delights

-Serendipity and Spice’s treats are like little thumbprint cookies for kitties.
+These treats from Serendipity and Spice are like little thumbprint cookies for kitties.
 This four-ingredient recipe whips up fast and easy.
 The hardest part is cooking the treats for five minutes on each side.
 But your cat doesn’t know that, so just tell him you slaved away all day.

 7. Too Cute Tuna Hearts